vfadlan/blog/content/posts/avr/00-hello/index.md

 ![ATMega328P SMD](/assets/img/harrison-19YCOjHosDk-unsplash.jpg)

 For the past few months, I’ve been dabbling in some low-level programming.
-I've been focusing on languages like C; which some might argue isn't "true" low-level, but it feels that way to me.
-Since late October, I’ve been reading _The C Programming Language_ (Second Edition) by Kernighan & Ritchie.
+Was focused with the C language. _The C Programming Language_ (Second Edition) by Kernighan & Ritchie is my reference and guide book.
 That book is the "Holy Bible" of C; it packs all the essential knowledge into less than 300 pages, whereas most technical books take more than 400.
-In late November, I also started working with bare-metal AVR.
+Later on, at late November, I also started working with bare-metal AVR.

-In this series of blog (yes, you read that right, series), I will share my journey of diving to the low-level version of Arduino.
+This series documents my journey diving into low-level version of Arduino (ATMega328P).

-P.S.
-Please do note that this is just a technical blog, and not a tutorial.
-I'll share some things that I recently find out and a few technical details.
-If you're looking for a tutorial, look somewhere else.
-I don't want to waste your time.

 ## Bare Metal AVR
 What is it?
 Bare Metal means running software directly on physical computer hardware without an excessive abstraction layer.
 AVR is a computer architecture for ATmega and ATTiny microcontrollers.
-The MCU that I use is the ATMega328P, the one from the Arduino UNO Development Board.
+The MCU that I use is the ATMega328P, the one used by the Arduino UNO Development Board.

 I simply unplugged that chip from the Arduino Dev Board and ran my code directly on that chip.
-The ATMega328P can be programmed using a programmer, which is a device that uploads machine code to the chip using some cables.
+The ATMega328P can be programmed using a programmer, which is quite of a hurdle to do.

 ![USB ASP](/assets/img/usbasp.png)

 _Pict.
 1: USBASP Programmer, the one that I use._
 ![ATMega328P Pinout Diagram](/assets/img/328ppinout.png)
 _Pict.
 2: ATMega328P 28 pin DIP Pinout.
-Blue-highlighted text is connected to USBASP pinouts._
+Blue-highlighted text is connected to USBASP pinouts using jumper wires._

 ## Arduino Works Perfectly Fine, Why All These Hurdles?
 Well, first things first, the Arduino Development Board is a quick prototyping board that speeds up development.
 That’s why you’ll never see any device in the big electronic market that uses the Arduino Dev Board.
 It’s meant for development, not production.

-Arduino is based on a Microcontroller Unit (MCU), which is the ATMega328P.
+Arduino run upon an Microcontroller Unit (MCU), which is the ATMega328P.
 There are tons of MCU families out there; STM32, PIC, MSP, Renesas, and AVR are the most commonly used MCUs in the market.

 Second, it runs faster.
 By stripping off the Arduino abstractions, we can write a plain C program and flash it to the chip.
 Here’s a comparison between Arduino .ino code and its C equivalent:
 The Arduino Code: